angry-bender/angry-bender.github.io/_posts/2020-06-16-Reverse_Engineering_Cypto_Keys_WIP_NOTES.md

 I am by no means a programming, or RE expert.
 But I'm going to have a go at explaining the issue of finding the needle in a haystack of an XOR key used to obfuscate files in a sample.

 # Introduction
 Find that needle in the haystack...
-I had a collegue ask for some help finding a crypto key for a challenge they were doing, I had no idea i'd be rehashing some of the basics of CompSCI and C Programming.
+I had a colleague ask for some help finding a crypto key for a challenge they were doing, I had no idea i'd be rehashing some of the basics of CompSCI and C Programming.

 ## Background
-According to DI Management, in cryptography programming, binary data is usually inputed to, or outputed from, as a bit string.
+According to DI Management, in cryptography programming, binary data is usually inputted to, or outputted from, as a bit string.

 A bit string, might help you find the key.
 In this instance, we were given a hint about the function.
 Normally, it needs to be found as a needle in a haystack.
 Not fun...
-For finding it purely, I dont have a methodoly just yet, but, if you can find the reference to the key hopefully this provides and explination.
+For finding it purely, I don't have a methodology just yet, but, if you can find the reference to the key hopefully this provides and explanation.

-The second peice of background you might need, is to figure out how a "bit string" might be stored.
-For all intensive purposes a bit string in this case appears to be an array of hexidecimal characters that could be stored in one of two ways
+The second piece of background you might need, is to figure out how a "bit string" might be stored.
+For all intensive purposes a bit string in this case appears to be an array of hexadecimal characters that could be stored in one of two ways

 ### Local Variables
-Local varibles, are those that exist only inside a function within C. In assembly this means the array is stored in the stack and appears to be stored as a dword.
+Local variables, are those that exist only inside a function within C. In assembly this means the array is stored in the stack and appears to be stored as a dword.

-This means that your varible likely only exists inside that function, and therefore, any processing is likely to not show the exact reference to the data.
+This means that your variable likely only exists inside that function, and therefore, any processing is likely to not show the exact reference to the data.

 ### Global Variables
 Global variables are those that are available to any function within C. In assembly, this appears to mean they are pushed as a byte_reference on the stack.

-This means, a key is likely poped back off the stack, so you can refer to it as 0xFFFFFFFF (with F being the reference to the original byte_reference) when decompiling.
-This means when an indivual function wants to process this data, it is likely to leave a reference to the location in the stack or the (.data) part of the object.
+This means, a key is likely popped back off the stack, so you can refer to it as 0xFFFFFFFF (with F being the reference to the original byte_reference) when decompiling.
+This means when an individual function wants to process this data, it is likely to leave a reference to the location in the stack or the (.data) part of the object.

 ## Software Used
 IDA - To follow through the code

-Snowman - To look at the code rudimentally
+Snowman - To look at the code rudimentary

 Borland C++ 5.5.1 - To Compile